coavins/zomboid-coavins-firearms/README.md

 # Included Mods

+These are the mods provided by this Steam workshop item.

 ## coavinsfirearms

-This is the base mod, and must be enabled.
+This is the main mod, and must be enabled.
+Supports all of the firearms present in the base game.

 ## coavinssupport1

 Compatibility patch for "Firearms B41".
-Most of the custom guns in this mod can now be disassembled.
-The "Gun Toolkit" item is changed to repair parts instead of guns.
+Supports most of the custom guns in this mod, except for a small handful (the M60, etc.) The "Gun Toolkit" items are used to repair components instead of the guns themselves.

 # Roadmap